theroxz/MovieArch/README.md

 Open [http://localhost:3001/movies](http://localhost:3001/movies) to view it in your browser.

-You can see the data on this link after you execute the command.
+You can see the data on this link after executing the command.

 ### `npm start`